code-423n4/2023-03-asymmetry/README.md

 # Additional Context

 - Minting safETH is done as a percentage of the entire value of the system.
 If you put in 10% of the ETH in the system, you will own 10% of the safETH.
-- Weights are set for each derivative dynamically and will stake at a percentage to whatever the current weight is set to.
+- Weights are set for each derivative and will stake at a percentage to whatever the current weight is set to.
 - Weights are not set in percentage out of 100, so if you set derivatives weights to 400, 400, and 200 they will be 40%, 40%, and 20% respectively.
 - A lot of protocols haven't implemented withdrawing yet, so the derivative contracts will be upgraded after Shanghai